 Materials for Reflectors

 Different materials can be used for pump light reflectors.
 Metals like gold and silver (used as thin coatings, e.g. gold on brass or silver on nickel-plated aluminum) provide high reflectivities over wide spectral ranges.
 The specular reflection of metal surfaces makes it necessary to optimize the geometry for good power transfer efficiency and sufficient uniformity of the pump intensity.
 (Non-uniform pump profiles can lead to increased problems e.g. with thermal lensing and concerning beam pointing fluctuations.)

 There are also materials providing diffuse scattering rather than specular reflection, for example white ceramics, certain polymer materials or a packed powder (e.g. barium sulfate).
-Diffuse scattering can provide a more uniform pump intensity distribution in the rod, but is tentatively less efficient in terms of power transfer, because it may take multiple scattering events for light to get to the laser rod.
-On the other hand, ceramic diffuse reflectors are quite durable, while metallic surfaces may tarnish over the time (particularly when exposed to cooling water, which may not be perfectly clean) and may then have to be repolished.
+Diffuse scattering can provide a more uniform pump intensity distribution in the rod.
+It is not necessarily less efficient in terms of power transfer, although it may take multiple scattering events for light to get to the laser rod.
+Ceramic diffuse reflectors are quite durable, while metallic surfaces (for specular reflection) may tarnish over the time (particularly when exposed to cooling water, which may not be perfectly clean) and may then have to be repolished.

 Particularly when using a laser rod with low absorption (e.g. due to a small diameter), low absorption of the scattering materials is important for a high power conversion efficiency.
 The geometric shape of the reflecting (actually scattering) surface is less important; one can use, for example, a ceramic with cuboid or oval shape of the cavity containing rod and lamps.
 Often, one uses close-coupled configurations, i.e., with a small distance between lamp and laser rod.